-Associate Professor, IDSS and EAPS; and Associate Director, Technology and Policy Program
+Associate Professor, IDSS and EAPS; Director, Technology and Policy Program

 Energy Systems, Urban Systems

-Prior to her current appointment, she was a research scientist with the MIT Joint Program on the Science and Policy of Global Change.
+Previously, she was a research scientist with the MIT Joint Program on the Science and Policy of Global Change.
 In addition to her scientific work, she has published articles and book chapters on the interactions between science and policy in international environmental negotiations, in particular focusing on global efforts to regulate hazardous substances.
-Previously, she was a research associate with the Initiative on Science and Technology for Sustainability at Harvard’s Kennedy School, a visiting researcher at the European Environment Agency in Copenhagen, Denmark, and worked on chemicals issues at the U.S. Environmental Protection Agency.
+She was also a research associate with the Initiative on Science and Technology for Sustainability at Harvard’s Kennedy School, a visiting researcher at the European Environment Agency in Copenhagen, Denmark, and worked on chemicals issues at the U.S. Environmental Protection Agency.